Make super easy diy cube storage bins using this quick diy storage box tutorial. An easy way to get rid of clutter on your desk!

 - LEA bin pattern in Applegreen Cottage shop

-After weeks of my obsession with all sorts of cute little fabric bins (yes, you probably know them: KAIA, LEA and a few more to come, but shhhhsh!!) – I realized those fabric bins were all over the house.
+After weeks of my obsession with all sorts of cute little fabric bins I realized they were all over the house.
 Time to take a break from my fabric stash, I said.
 And a break I took.